Anwar Masood

-Anwar Masood (انورمسعود, [ənʋəɾ məˈsuːd]; born 8 November 1935) is a Pakistani poet and educationist known for his comic poetry.
-However, his works include other genres as well.
-He writes in Punjabi, Urdu, and Persian languages.
+Anwar Masood (انورمسعود, [ənʋəɾ məˈsuːd]; born 8 November 1935) is a Pakistani poet and educationist primarily known for his comic Punjabi poetry.
+His works include a wide variety of genres including humour, sentimentalism and literary criticism.
+He predominantly writes in Punjabi, Urdu and Persian as well.

 His poetry is known for the unique use of everyday, commonplace phrases and wording that is instantly relatable for masses in the region.
 Numerous of his Punjabi lines and phrases have actually become figures of speech in everyday conversations.
-The most prominent feature of his expression is the poignancy buried deep under the humor making his poetry one of its kind.
-The nuance of tragedy in his poems is a reflection of social injustice, discriminations, and personal misfortunes of his characters.
+The most prominent feature of his expression is the poignant undertones of his humorous verse, making his poetry one of its kind.
+The nuance of tragedy in his poems is a reflection of social injustice, discrimination, and personal misfortunes of his characters.
 This is why he himself commented: "قہقہ وہ ہے جسے نچوڑیں تو آنسو ٹپکیں" (Real laughter is one that sheds tears when squeezed).

+He was awarded the Hilale Imtiaz Civil in 2024.

 He was awarded the Pride of Performance in 1999.

 Early life and education

 Anwar Masood was born on 8 November 1935 into an Arain family in Gujrat, Punjab, Pakistan.
 He received his elementary education in Gujrat and Lahore, Pakistan.
-His father Muhammad Azeem moved to Lahore a few years before the partition in 1947.
+His father Muhammad Azeem Arain moved to Lahore a few years before the partition in 1947.
 After his elementary education in Gujrat and Lahore, he attended Watan High School on Brandreth Road, Lahore.
 Just before partition, the family moved back to Gujrat.
 It was here in the Public High School, Gujrat that Masood took his matriculation examination and passed his Secondary School Examination with distinction in 1952.

 Conceding to the parents’ will to become a doctor, he took admission in FSc.
 Pre-Medical in Zamindaar College, Gujrat.
 However, science was not his area of interest.
 So two years later, he again started his FA and earned a scholarship.
 He earned his Bachelor of Arts degree in 1958, with distinction, topping the college and earning a scholarship and winning a spot on the Roll of Honor list.
 His subjects in BA were History, Urdu Literature, Persian and English.

 Due to domestic problems, he could not start his master's degree program right away and started teaching at Government Islamia High School in Kunjah, Punjab.
 He finally finished his master's degree from the Oriental College, Punjab University in 1961.

 In fact, he became a gold medalist in MA Persian and topped in University of the Punjab exams.
 He retired from the teaching profession in 1996.

 Masood married his former classmate Qudrat Ilahi Siddiqa in 1965.
 His wife also taught Persian at Government College, 6th Road Rawalpindi.
 Together they have five children: three sons and two daughters: Muhammad Aqib, Muhammad Ammar Masood, Muhammad Jawad Azfar, Adeela Rashid, and Leenah Hashir.